Sulstice/cocktail-shaker/docs/source/guide/quickstart.rst

     >>> FileWriter('new_compounds', new_compounds, 'sdf')

-In this example, we have taken one smiles string and expanded the compounds into a variety of variations into one SDF file.
+In this example, we have taken one SMILES string and expanded the compounds into a variety of variations into one SDF file.